MichaelEPope/nsrestlet/readme.md

 });

 ```
 That may look a bit intimidating, but trust me, it's not.
-[We also have a tutorial on how to set up OAuth with Netsuite](./tutorial.md), which makes things much easier, even if you aren't familiar with OAuth.
+[We also have a tutorial on how to set up OAuth with Netsuite](./TUTORIAL.md), which makes things much easier, even if you aren't familiar with OAuth.

 ## Setting Things Up

 Follow these four steps:

-1. [Read this tutorial](./tutorial.md).
+1. [Read this tutorial](./TUTORIAL.md).
 It contains instructions on how to set up your Netsuite environment for OAuth or NLAuth.

-2. [Install Node.JS](https://nodejs.org) (if you haven't already).
-This module will work with any version as long as it's not too old.
+2. [Install Node.JS](https://nodejs.org).
+This module should work with any version that isn't too old.

 3. Open the command line and change your directory (using `````cd`````) to your project.